ICanBoogie/HTTP/README.md

 $initial_request = Request::from($_SERVER);

-# a fake request in the same environment
+# a custom request in the same environment

 $request = Request::from('path/to/file.html', $_SERVER);